 Imagine knowing how to start an article in the most perfect way that hypnotizes your visitors to read from start to finish, for every article you write?

-So, if you can master the ability to grasp at least 50% of your readers’ attention enough to read halfway through your articles, we can as well classify you as a genius.
+So, if you can master the ability to grasp at least 50% of your readers’ attention enough to read halfway through your articles, you are doing pretty well as a content writer.

-Four and a half decades ago, Martin Conroy, the then advertising executive of the Wall Street Journal, created the Greatest Sales Letter which sold $2 billion worth of subscriptions for 28 years.
+In 1974, Martin Conroy, the then advertising executive of the Wall Street Journal, created the Greatest Sales Letter, which sold $2 billion worth of subscriptions for 28 years.

-The fundamental feature of this letter which contributed to the wild and enduring success was its compelling introduction which hooks you in and keeps you reading till the very end.
+The feature that contributed to its wild and enduring success was its compelling introduction, which hooks you in and keeps you reading till the very end.

 It starts with an exciting story of two men who graduated from the same college with the same achievements and dreams but who later had different success outcome, then breaks into the main agenda leaving you in suspense.